MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-ai-sales-app.md

 Before you start using the application, we suggest you review the following requirements for effective use of the [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app:
 -	Verify that you have a subscription to Microsoft Dynamics 365 for Sales.
 - Verify that the fiscal year period is configured for your organization. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Work with fiscal year settings](/dynamics365/customer-engagement/admin/work-fiscal-year-settings)
-- Verify that the proper manager hierarchy is defined for you, and that sales reps or individuals are added to it. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manager hierarchy and Position hierarchy security models](/dynamics365/customer-engagement/admin/hierarchy-security)
+- Verify that the proper manager hierarchy is defined for you, and that sales reps or individuals are added to it. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set up manager and position hierarchies](/dynamics365/customer-engagement/admin/hierarchy-security#set-up-manager-and-position-hierarchies)
 - Verify that goals are defined for sales reps or individuals in your hierarchy.[!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create or edit a goal (Sales and Sales Hub)](/dynamics365/customer-engagement/sales-enterprise/create-edit-goal-sales)
     >[!NOTE]
     >While defining goals, ensure that **Goal Metric** parameter is configured as **Revenue**.